I swirled through a cacophony of dreams.

 “One party hides the supplies here, and the other party comes along to pull it up.”

 “So, can we get help then?” another soldier asked.

-“The naga are the biggest threat,” Erunak said in agreement.
+“The Zinji are the biggest threat,” Erisk said in agreement.

 “Great input,” a snarky soldier grumbled.

-“I can’ put up an arcane shield that should mask our presence, at least for now,” I suggested.
+“I can weave an aether shield that should mask our presence, at least for now,” I suggested.
 “It won’t be a permanent fix, but it will buy us some time.
 We have two agendas now.
 The first is securing rescue… the second is finding our captured allies.”